HannaOuanounou/ImageEditorProject/README.md

 **Custom Image Generation (GAN)**:
    Train a custom image generation model (GAN) to replace the DALL-E API.

+   This project aims to train a custom image generation model (GAN) to replace the DALL-E API.
+   You can find the source code for this project on [GitHub](https://github.com/HannaOuanounou/ImageGenerator).
+   (It's in progress).

 **Improved NLP Handling**:
    Enhance the model’s ability to handle ambiguous and complex instructions.